Quantitative Stability of Optimal Transport Maps under Variations of the Target Measure: Introduction

-\end{theoremst} We note that this regularity assumption on the Brenier map is rather strong.
+\end{theoremst} Assuming Lipschitzness of the Brenier map is rather strong.
 First, it implies that the support of $\mu$ is connected, so that the previous theorem cannot be applied when both $\mu$ and $\nu$ are finitely supported.
-In addition, to prove that $T_\mu$ is Lipschitz one has to invoke the regularity theory for optimal transport maps, which requires very strong assumptions on $\mu$, in particular that its support should be convex.
+In addition, to prove that $T_\mu$ is Lipschitz one has to invoke the regularity theory for optimal transport maps, which requires very strong assumptions on $\mu$, in particular that its support $\spt(\mu)$ is convex.
 A more recent result, due to Berman \cite{Berman2020}, proves quantitative stability of the map $\mu\mapsto T_\mu$ under milder assumptions on the target probability measures.
-Berman assumes that the source measure $\rho$ is the restriction of the Lebesgue measure on a compact convex set $\X$ with unit volume.
-Under this assumption, he proves a stability result on the inverse transport maps when the target measure is bound to remain in a fixed compact set \cite[Proposition 3.2]{Berman2020}.
-This result implies quantitative stability of the Brenier maps; we refer to Corollary 2.4 in \cite{pmlr-v108-merigot20a} for the precise statement. \begin{theoremst}[Berman] Let $\X$ be a compact convex subset with unit volume, let $\rho$ be the restriction of the Lebesgue measure to $\X$, and let $\Y \subset \Rsp^d$ be another compact set.
-Then there exists a constant $C$ depending only on $\X$ and $\Y$ such that for any $\mu,\nu \in \Prob(\Y)$,
+Berman proves a stability result on the inverse transport maps when the target measure is bound to remain in a fixed compact set \cite[Proposition 3.2]{Berman2020}.
+This result implies quantitative stability of the Brenier maps; we refer to Corollary 2.4 in \cite{pmlr-v108-merigot20a} for a precise statement. \begin{theoremst}[Berman] Let $\rho$ be a probability density over a compact convex set $\X$, bounded from above and below by positive constants.
+Let $\Y$ be a bounded connected open subset of $\Rsp^d$ with a Lipschitz boundary.
+Then there exists a constant $C$ depending only on $\rho$, $\X$ and $\Y$ such that for any $\mu,\nu \in \Prob(\Y)$,

 \end{theoremst} Unlike in Ambrosio's theorem, the Hölder behavior given does not depend on the regularity of the transport map $T_\mu$.
 On the other hand, the Hölder exponent depends exponentially on the ambient dimension $d$.
 As we will see below, this is not optimal.